brillout/wildcard-api/docs/intro.template.md

 Wildcard provides:
  - **Zero setup**.
    <br/>
-   Set up a Wildcard API with only couple of lines.
+   Set up a Wildcard API with couple of lines.
    Works with any server framework: Express, Koa, Hapi, etc.
  - **Error handling**.
    <br/>
    Using [Handli](https://github.com/brillout/handli) to automatically handle network corner cases, such as when the user looses his internet connection.
-   (You can implement your own error handling.)
+   (You can progressively remove Handli to handle errors yourself.)
  - **Extended serialization**.
    <br/>
    Using [JSON-S](https://github.com/brillout/json-s) to support further JavaScript types.
    (Such as `Date` which JSON doesn't support.)
- - **Universal / Isomorphic / SSR support**.
+ - **Universal/Isomorphic/SSR support**.
    <br/>
-   The Wildcard client works in the browser as well as on Node.js.
+   The Wildcard client works in the browser and on Node.js.
    With seamless support for
    server-side rendering.